thisisrick25/katyayaniorganics-task/README.md

 This is a single-page application built with React, demonstrating skills in front-end architecture, authentication, state management, and real-time communication.

+For file by file documentation, refer to this [explanation](./exp.md).

 ## Features

 * **Framework & Styling:**